Yubyf/QuoteLockX/README.md

 **Only near-AOSP Android ROMs are supported!** This is due to the heavy lockscreen modifications made by different OEMs.
+(This app is also compatible with the official MIUI14 on default lockscreen confirmed by community members.)

 **After installing, please open the app at least once** to allow the quote downloader service to run in the background.